 Mental Health and Mesothelioma

 Often, a mesothelioma diagnosis, stemming from prolonged exposure to asbestos and inhalation into the lung(s), comes with many complications (including lung damage or unhealthy weight loss).
 Aside from the cancer itself, other problems like mental health can make the process even more complicated.
 Losing one’s sense of independence and experiencing the physical symptoms of cancer can take a toll on a patient’s life.
 For instance, breathing difficulties due to tumors in the lung or abdominal cavity can prevent individuals from participating in usual activities.

 Additionally, patients may feel guilt or anger over the source of their cancer: asbestos exposure and corporate negligence.
 Reliving memories of asbestos exposure and hazardous lung inhalation, or dwelling on negative emotions can leave individuals feeling depressed or worse.
 Too, mesothelioma likely involves chemotherapy, which can cause significant mental side effects like depression and anxiety.
-Other treatments, like surgery, can be painful and may require rehabilitation.
+Other treatments (like surgery) can be painful and may require rehabilitation.
 The combination of recovery and physical discomfort can wreak havoc on mental health.

 Common Mental Health Conditions

 The most common mental health conditions in cancer patients include anxiety, depression, and coping issues.
 A study by Psycho-Oncology found nearly 25 percent of cancer patients experience symptoms of depression.

 Cancer survivors of all types (such as lung, pancreas, and breast cancers) and patients may experience post-traumatic stress disorder (PTSD) as a result of the diagnosis or treatment of a fatal disease like mesothelioma.
 PTSD is a mental disorder that causes people who have experienced a traumatic event to develop severe triggers like flashbacks, anxiety, and depression.

 Another side effect of chemotherapy is “chemo brain,” in which the patient can be overwhelmed with fatigue and mental fog.
 The American Cancer Society found a link between depression and chemo brain.